-- Support and participate in all pep rally activities. - Be quiet and attentive during introductions and speeches.
-Then participate when asked. - Refrain from obscenities. - Remain in the assembly until officially dismissed by the Principal or her designee.
+•Support and participate in all pep rally activities.

+- •Be quiet and attentive during introductions and speeches.
+Then participate when asked. - •Refrain from obscenities.

+•Remain in the assembly until officially dismissed by the Principal or her designee.

-E. STUDENT COUNCIL
+6. STUDENT COUNCIL

 At our School, the Student Council is the chief representative organization of the student body.
 Its objectives and power are outlined in its constitution.
-One of the chief responsibilities of the Council is to stage activities in which the entire student body can participate in order to promote school spirit and pride throughout the school year.
+One of the chief responsibilities of the Council is to stage activities in which the entire student body can participate to promote school spirit and pride throughout the school year.
 All students are encouraged to participate in activities such as Homecoming, dances, pep rallies, etc.

-VII.
+AA.
 STUDENT GUIDELINES

-A. BULLYING
+1. BULLYING

 Tsehootsooi Middle School is a place where students should feel safe and not have to worry about being called names or being picked on because of who they are or what they wear.
-To assist in creating a school environment based on the beliefs of the Governing Board, bullying, harassment or intimidation as defined by this policy will not be tolerated.
-SEE POLICY JICK - STUDENT BULLYING HARASSMENT AND INTIMIDATION.